pikvm/pikvm/pages/webrtc.md

 :exclamation: **If you do not see the switch, it means that either your browser does not support WebRTC, or the `kvmd-janus` service was not started.**

 # Subtleties
-The MJPEG video stream uses the same HTTP connection that you use to download the web interface.
+The MJPEG video stream uses the same HTTP connection that you use to get the web interface.
 This means that for remote access, you just need to forward ports 80 and 443 on your router.

 In contrast, WebRTC is a completely different way of transmitting video.